There are several types of beetles in Massachusetts, one of the states in the United States, and other invertebrates are found therein too.

 After mating, females lay eggs by inserting them into the bark or leaf tissue with a needle-like ovipositor or egg-laying organ.

 Then, larvae hatch after 2-3 weeks and bore into the woody stem.
-This is where they live for one year before emerging as an adult beetle to complete the life cycle.
+This is where they live for one year before emerging as adult beetles and completing their life cycle.

 Like some types of beetles in Massachusetts, it causes significant damage to ornamental shrubs, forest trees, and turfgrass plants.